The Top Tours, Activities and Experiences in Tonga

 2. Scuba Dive in the Tropical Ocean

 More adventure can be found in Tonga’s tropical waters through scuba diving.
 Caves, coral gardens, tunnels, pinnacles, arches and shipwrecks can all be explored in the visibility of around 30m (100ft).
 Combine that with the hundreds of species of corals and fish, as well as sharks, turtles and rays, and you have some of the best dives in the South Pacific.
-Check out The Guide to Scuba Diving in Tonga to learn more.

 3. Relax on the Sandy Shores